evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 ## Performance

-The Maserati Grecale Folgore has a maximum power of 410 KW (557 hp/550 bhp).
-The total torque is 820 nm (605 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.1 seconds.
-The top speed is 220 km/h.
+The Maserati Grecale Folgore has a maximum power of 410 KW (557 hp/550 bhp) and a total torque of 820 nm (605 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.1 seconds and has a top speed of 220 km/h (136.7 mph).

 ## Battery, range, and charging